 Alexander Aminiemail: firstname.lastname@example.org

-I am a PhD student at the Massachusetts Institute of Technology (MIT), in the Computer Science and Artificial Intelligence Laboratory (CSAIL), with Prof. Daniela Rus, and am co-founder and Chief Scientific Officer of Themis AI, Inc. I completed my PhD (2022), Master of Science (2018), and Bachelor of Science (2017) in Computer Science at MIT, with a minor in Mathematics.
+I am a Postdoctoral Associate at Massachusetts Institute of Technology (MIT), with Prof. Daniela Rus, and am co-founder and Chief Scientific Officer of Themis AI, Inc. I completed my PhD (2022), Master of Science (2018), and Bachelor of Science (2017) in Computer Science at MIT, with a minor in Mathematics.

 In addition to research, I am also a lead organizer and lecturer for MIT 6.S191: Introduction to Deep Learning, MIT's official introductory course on deep learning.
 In high school, I was awarded the first place Grand Prize at the EU Content for Young Scientists and BTYSTE with my project entitled: Tennis Sensor Data Analysis: An Automated System for Macro Motion Refinement.
 I grew up in New York, and then moved to Dublin, Ireland, where I attended Castleknock College, and then returned to the US in 2012.